jjasghar/jjasghar.github.io/_posts/2013-10-04-moving-from-one-chef-to-multiple-chefs.markdown

 ERROR: The version 5.1.5 exists on the server and is not frozen.
 Uploading will overwrite!
 ```

-As you can see with the error, it's pretty self explaintory.
+As you can see with the error, it's pretty self explanatory.

 The second step is to bump the version:

 ```bash
 knife spork bump nagios patch
 Git: Pulling latest changes from /Users/jasghar/repo/chef_repo/environments